awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-stack.md

 The `AWS::CloudFormation::Stack` type nests a stack as a resource in a top\-level template\.

-You can add output values from a nested stack within the containing template\.
-You use the [GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) function with the nested stack's logical name and the name of the output value in the nested stack in the format `Outputs.NestedStackOutputName`\.

 **Important**
 We strongly recommend that updates to nested stacks are run from the parent stack\.